County Court Defence for Parking Charges

 Stage 4: Directions and Hearing

-After the Defence is filed, the court allocates the case to a track -- in almost all parking cases, the Small Claims Track.
+After the Defence is filed, the court allocates the case to a track.
+In almost all parking cases, the Small Claims Track.
 The court issues Directions, which typically require both parties to file and serve copies of all documents they intend to rely upon at least 14 days before the hearing.
 The hearing itself is usually listed 6 to 12 weeks after allocation.
 In many cases, the parking company discontinues the claim before the hearing date arrives.

 How to Respond to a County Court Claim Form